dasmiq/passim/README.md

 We may, for example, be less interested in the masthead and ads that appear week after week in the same newspaper and more interested in articles that propagate from one city's newspapers to another's.
-In that case, we would declare all issues of the same newspaper--or all articles within those issues--to have the same series.
+In that case, we would declare all issues of the same newspaper&mdash;or all articles within those issues&mdash;to have the same series.
 Similarly, we might define documents to be the pages or chapters of a book and series to be whole books.